agent-miraya/Miraya-SDK/README.md

 }
 ```

-### 2) Creating Conditioned Signing on Solana
+### 2) Creating Conditional Signing on Solana

-Checks against a conditional logic and only creates signatures for a specified transaction when condition is satisfies
+Checks against a conditional logic and only creates signatures for a specified transaction when the condition is satisfies

 ```js
 async function createLitActionAndSignSolanaTxn() {